appreciated/quick-start/README.md

 * [Material Design (with Mobile Support)](https://github.com/appreciated/quick-start-material)

 Additionally this Library comes with:
-- Component Printing (This function is limited to the visible html)
+- component printing (This function is limited to the visible html)
-- Simplyfied (but more abstracted) Dialog (Window) Creation (with Negative / Postive Buttons)
+- simplyfied (but more abstracted) Dialog (Window) Creation (with Negative / Postive Buttons)
-- Component Pager (Might be replaced by https://vaadin.com/directory#!addon/carousel, because it offers swiping)
+- component pager (Might be replaced by https://vaadin.com/directory#!addon/carousel, because it offers swiping)

-Also is comes with more abstracted versions of the following components
-- Upload
+- progress stepper
-- Download
+- abstracted versions of Upload and Download